Best CS:GO Maps for Beginners

 You got to start from somewhere.

-During the decade-long tenure of CS:GO as one of, if not the, best FPS shooters that’s available to play, there have been plenty of maps coming in and out of rotation.
+During the decade-long tenure of Counter-Strike: Global Offensive as one of the best FPS shooters that’s available to play, there have been plenty of maps coming in and out of rotation.
 Players tend to gravitate towards the professional or competitive map pools, which in turn creates an environment in which new players have to either sink or swim and do it quickly.
 Luckily, there is a way to at least select several favorite maps to practice without getting overwhelmed by everything that is available.
-In this guide, we will present our picks for the five best beginner maps to help you practice and get ready for everything that the game will throw at you once the kiddie wheels are off.
+In this guide, we will present our picks for the five best beginner maps in CS:GO to help you practice and get ready for everything that the game will throw at you once the kiddie wheels are off.

 Related: How much have I spent on CS:GO?
 How to check Counter Strike purchase history